Xeonigs/BBBadenGitHubBlog/_posts/2021-8-30-a-normal-from.md

 ---
 layout: post
-title: xHTML: A normal Form
+title: You're up and running!
 ---

 How to make a normal form to submit anything to your JavaBean Class.